r-pogo/vade_mecum/Networking_Web/Network_Services.md

 the request reaches the web server, the web will inspect the URL that the user has typed and direct it to FTP services.

-4. `MX record - Mail exchanger record`: used for mail exchanger record.
+4. `MX record - Mail exchanger record`: used for email exchanger record.
 MX record tells the world which server to send email for a particular domain name.

 The generally have two entries `Primary email server` and  `Secondary email server`